AuSable National Scenic River

-Hinchman Canoe Livery established in 1943 is one of the oldest and largest paddlesports operations in the state of Michigan - and our service "in a class of its own" has been pleasing people for over 60 years.
+Hinchman Canoe Livery, established in 1943, is one of the oldest and largest paddlesports operations in the state of Michigan.
+Our service "in a class of its own" has been pleasing people for over 60 years.

 Hinchman rents canoes, kayaks, rafts and

 Hinchman Acres is not a campground - there are campgrounds in the area 5 minutes away - campgrounds on the river are for overnight trips only and we have no jurisdiction over these campsites.

 Camping maps are available.

 Grayling to Alcona Dam are on a first come, first serve basis - below Alcona Dam you need to reserve sites from the U.S. Forest Service - 989-826-3252.

 Canoes are 17 ft aluminum and are safety approved by the State of Michigan.
 No group too large or too small.
 All of our canoes have seating for two people.
 A third person in the canoe will sit on a cushion in the middle.
 Canoes can accommodate a family of 2 adults and 2-3 small children.

 Anyone two years of age and older can enjoy a

 It's fun, it's easy and it's the outdoor sport for

 the entire family.
 Even if you've never paddled a canoe